 The manner in which today’s families gather around the communal table is far from benign.
 The consequences of being more captivated by a cold wireless device than by the conversation of kin seated right next to us is regarded by some experts in the fields of psychology and sociology as being catastrophic over the long term.
 The device that is intended to meet needs for connection ironically fails miserably at meeting that very need .. at least in the long run.

 I highlight this scenario so common to our technological world because it’s hard to appreciate the long term consequences of conveniences and pleasures that are so immediately satisfying.
 For all we can tell, no harm is being done.
-After all it would seem that everyone is having an agreeable time.
-And perhaps that should be a clue to us.
-What appeals to us is not necessarily good for us.
+It seems after all that everyone is having a fairly agreeable time.
+And perhaps that should alert us .. because what appeals to us in many instances is not necessarily good for us.

 I have heard it said from those who were close to Marshall in his later years that he mourned the fact that NVC was not propelling the social change that he had hoped for.
 One can see how this might be the case when the initial attraction to NVC for so many people is rooted in a desire for personal healing and self-improvement.
 I confess it was certainly the case for me.
 Audiences often saw in Marshall a man who exemplified the ideal father or friend as well as the respected wise teacher.
 He was like the old growth tree in the forest that you could run to and tell your secrets to knowing that the tree had decades over you and would listen to you and provide support as you leaned in close.
 He exuded a unique and compelling blend of calm, warmth, discernment, attentiveness, human concern and deep abiding wisdom.